hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/802_jnana-yoga_viii.md

 where stillness has been regained, but the ripple is ever progressing, the struggle to regain the balance is eternal.
 Life and death are but different names for the same fact, they are the two sides of one coin.
-Both are Mâyâ, the inexplicable state of striving at one point to live and a moment later to die.
+Both are Māyā, the inexplicable state of striving at one point to live and a moment later to die.
 Beyond all this is the true nature, the Atman.
 We enter into creation, and then, for us, it becomes living.
 Things are dead in themselves, only we give them life, and then, like